akhil-kk/Linux-Administration/readme.md

         ```
         mkdir new_dir
         ```
-    6. rmdir - Remove a directory
+    6. rmdir - Remove a directory.( Only removes a directory that is empty)
+    7. rm -rf directory - Recursively removes directory.